Storage Combi Boilers Explained And The Best Brands

 What kind of fuel does your boiler use?

-Prices of a storage combi boiler will differ depending on factors such as the brand, type and output of the new boiler.
-Here are the typical prices of the boilers we have listed and you will see the new boiler cost is generally higher for these specialist units.
+Prices of a storage combi boiler will differ depending on factors such as the brand, type, and output of the new boiler.
+Here are the typical prices of the boilers we have listed.
+You will see that the new boiler cost is generally higher for these specialist units.

 We hope that these prices, along with the advantages and disadvantages shown for each of these new boilers, will help you decide whether a storage combi boiler is for you and, if so, which brand is most suitable.

-When thinking about your storage combi boiler cost, you should also take into account the running cost that will come along with it.
+When thinking about cost, you should also take into account the running cost of a new unit.

-Running costs of a storage combi boiler are more expensive than that of a standard combi boiler, mainly due to the fact that it can utilise multiple methods of getting heating and hot water.
+The running costs of a storage combi boiler are higher than that of a standard combi model, mainly due to the fact that it can utilise multiple methods of getting heating and hot water.

 Get an online fixed price in 20 seconds: